About

 BA(Hons) DipArch

-Re-use of existing building stock to revive under-invested town centres as a civic offering was a focus of her final postgraduate thesis at the London Metropolitan University.
-She is currently working on the characterful refurbishment of 15-17 Eldon Street for the City of London.
+The re-use of existing building stock to revive under-invested town centres as civic offerings was the focus of her final postgraduate thesis at London Metropolitan University.

 Architect